linode/docs/docs/platform/how-to-choose-a-linode-plan/index.md

 ## Pricing

-When considering a Linode plan think about the pricing.
+Think about pricing when considering which Linode plan is right for you.
 You can view all the pricing at [Linode Pricing](https://www.linode.com/pricing/).

 You can also compare cost per month and save with Linode's predictable and transparent pricing with our [Cloud Estimator](https://www.linode.com/estimator/).
 Explore bundled compute, storage, and transfer packages against AWS, GCP, and Azure.